dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah excited I think so oh that's what cuz we started getting into this at um what are eating you know dinner that one night after we walked for ten miles
+yes excited I think so that's
+what cuz we started getting into this at um what are eating you know dinner that one night after we walked for ten miles